akolybelnikov/go_postgresql_streaming/README.md

 # go_postgresql_streaming
- Go webserver that streams data from PostreSQL procedure with a trigger to browser
+ Go webserver that streams data to browser from PostgreSQL procedure with a trigger.